mantoni/mochify.js/README.md

 ## Travis

-To run builds on Travis, you must pass `--allow-chrom-as-root`.
+To run builds on Travis, you must pass `--allow-chrome-as-root`.
 Here is a minimal `.travis.yml`:

 ```yml